UmemotoCtrl/mdpjs/README.md

 This script aims to use in Client-side and was made as alternative for existing js parsers because their do not work well with math formulas.

+Probably the only option intended to be used in conjunction with mathjax (or katex)!

 ## Feature

 * Do not react to markdown control symbols in formula and code blocks.
 The math keeps the original structure.